-Because of this, CELTA qualifications are appealing for teachers who want to teach adults.
+Because of this, CELTA qualifications are appealing to teachers who want to teach adults.
 However, obtaining a CELTA certificate does not mean you cannot use it to teach children.
 While the course will usually train you to teach adults, there are many transferable skills you can apply in a younger classroom.

-Also, some employers would still prefer a CELTA qualified teacher to lead their classroom.
+Also, some employers would still prefer a CELTA-qualified teacher to lead their classroom.
 It is even possible to complete a Young Learners Extension to the CELTA course.
 However, this would be done after you’ve already obtained a CELTA certificate.
 Obtaining a YLE would be expensive as you’ll be required to already be CELTA certified.

 On the other hand, a level 5 TEFL course such as the 180-hour course will equip you thoroughly to teach both children and adults.
-In fact, Module 10 of the 180-hour TEFL course is dedicated to teaching English to young learners.
+Module 10 of the 180-hour TEFL course is dedicated to teaching English to young learners.